-- a.
-Although there is no data on outcomes from prophylactic use of antiviral drugs, every precaution should be taken in keeping with current CDC guidelines for their use. - b.
-Responders may receive prophylactic medications if recommended by current CDC guidelines. - IV.
-Demobilization and Monitoring Responder Health After a Response: - a.
+- b.
+Any person who develops signs or symptoms of acute respiratory illness or conjunctivitis after exposure to HPAI A virus, including persons who previously tested negative for influenza A(H5) virus, persons who previously tested positive for influenza A(H5) virus while asymptomatic, and those receiving oseltamivir post-exposure prophylaxis, should be isolated, and tested for influenza A(H5) virus. - V. Demobilization and Monitoring Responder Health After a Response: - a.
 Upon completion of response activities, responders shall check-out through their chain of command (Group Supervisor, Branch Director, Section Chief, Incident Commander) and Resource Unit Leader. - b.
 All documents shall be turned into the Documentation Unit Leader at the Planning Section in the Incident Command Post. - c.
 There are standardized procedures that provide instructions for responders to demobilize while still being monitored. - d.
-All responders shall be aware of and compliant with the procedures outlined in the health monitoring plan throughout their demobilization period (10 days after the end of their mobilization).

-V. Post-Response Exposure Survey:

-a.
-The state health department may request that the responders complete a voluntary post exposure survey after the incident.
+All responders shall be aware of and compliant with the procedures outlined in the health monitoring plan throughout their demobilization period (10 days after the end of their mobilization). - V. Post-Response Exposure Survey: - a.
+The state or local health department may request that the responders complete voluntary post exposure surveys after the incident.